 So, from time to time, I will use this space to offer a potpourri of impressions of new music I’m enjoying, starting with six recent titles.

-For his second album, this son of Lolo and Mimerose Beaubrun from Haiti’s Boukman Eksperyans, gathered his band Zing Experience and a team of guest musicians in a Jacmel, Haiti studio and kicked out ten joyfully exuberant tracks.
-Boukman are, of course, pioneers of Haiti’s mizik rasin (roots music), and their work draws heavily on celebratory Rara and the trancey rhythms of Africa-derived Vodou religion.
+For his second album, this son of Lolo and Mimerose Beaubrun from Haiti’s Boukman Eksperyans gathered his band Zing Experience and a team of guest musicians in a Jacmel, Haiti studio and kicked out 10 joyfully exuberant tracks.
+Boukman is, of course, a pioneer of Haiti’s mizik rasin (roots music), and draws heavily on celebratory rara and the trancey rhythms of Africa-derived Vodou religion.
 Paul Beaubrun brings all that experience to the table, but his sound is also steeped in rock and blues.
 He is a fierce electric guitarist, wielding a big, Gretsch semi-hollow body on stage.
 His voice has the urgency and angst of his father’s, but it’s more polished and nuanced with a smooth flow and a raspy edge that he can turn on as needed, to great effect.

 Kamara plays crisp acoustic guitar and dry, occasionally snarling electric, and he sings with soulful finesse.
 Whether hewing to a classic slow blues form as on the smoldering, wonderful “Black Widow Spider,” or adapting blues sensibility to a more expansive song form as on “Homecoming,” Kamara’s work exudes confidence.
 His arrangements are spare; his vocals center stage.
 The sound is often as simple as voice, guitar and light percussion (“The Rest of Everything,” “Don’t Worry About Me”).
 Sometimes it’s a shuffling multi-guitar ensemble sound, but never a blare.